Drink Driving banner

 • Alcohol Restriction & Monitoring: Courts now have the authority to use GPS electronic tagging and "Sobriety Tags" to monitor alcohol consumption or ban individuals from entering specific licensed premises.

 • High-Risk Offender Scheme: If your reading exceeds 87.5µg (breath), you are automatically classed as a High-Risk Offender.
-You must pass a DVLA Medical (including a CDT blood test) to prove your fitness to drive before your license is returned.
+You must pass a DVLA Medical (including a CDT blood test) to prove your fitness to drive before your licence is returned.

 Common Defences in Drink Driving Cases